sylhare/sylhare.github.io/_posts/2020/2020-07-14-reverse-engineering.md

 binwalk -R serial
 ```

-Unfortunately the _flag_ can't be found that easily.
+Unfortunately, the _flag_ can't be found that easily.
 We will need to do some analysis ...